Turnarounds

 gross margins.
 Inventory was in short supply, resulting in constant

 out-of-stock occurrences.
-Employee moral was low, and the employees
+Employee morale was low, and the employees

 were blaming each other for a number of internal issues.